Bunnings

 3Remove the rind from the leg ham

-Preheat the barbecue to 150°C with the hood down.
+Preheat the barbecue to 180°C with the hood down.
 Make a cut around the shank of the ham, about 8cm in from the end.
 Cut around the rind at the widest end.
 Slide fingers under the rind and rub across the ham between rind and fat, peeling back the rind, exposing the white fat layer, until you reach the shank.
 Remove the rind and discard.

 Using the tip of a sharp knife, score the fat in 2cm-wide intervals widthways.
 Push a clove into the fat at about every 10cm along the lines.
+Rub the spice rub over the fat and place ham in a BBQ dish.

-6Baste the ham with glaze
+5Baste the ham with glaze

-9Christmas ham on the barbecue tips
+6Christmas ham on the barbecue tips

 • Preheat your barbecue with all burners on and hood down for about 15 minutes prior to cooking the ham.
 If you have a gauge, let it reach the desired cooking temperature.